 Length: 131 minutes / 2.18 hours

 Some of what made The Hurt Locker so successful had to do with its realism.
 Filmed in Jordan, the locations had a very similar feel to the Baghdad setting of the Iraq war in 2004.
-Furthermore, the sounds recorded while filming were used in the final cut of the movie, and were not dubbed in later.
+Furthermore, the sounds recorded while filming were used in the final cut of the movie and were not dubbed in later.
 What I found most refreshing about The Hurt Locker is its ability to be about a recent war, but devoid of any politics surrounding it.
-Soldiers diffusing bombs are under extreme amounts of danger, so the realities of war could be revealed through this film without any partisan skewing one way or the other.
-There is a human element to the film as well, not only with the soldiers amongst themselves, but with the local population and their families back in the United States.
-With this humanity, audiences definitely could relate to the personal struggles of the soldiers.
+Soldiers diffusing bombs are under extreme amounts of danger so the realities of war could be revealed through this film without any partisan skewing one way or the other.
+There is a human element to the film as well, not only with the soldiers amongst themselves but with the local population and their families back in the United States.
+With this humanity, audiences could definitely relate to the personal struggles of the soldiers.

 Zero Dark Thirty